 Learn how to delete or turn off your Web & App Activity.

 What's saved in your Web & App ActivityWeb & App Activity

 Google uses your Web & App Activity to improve your experience, including giving you better search results across all the Google products you use.
 For example, if you've searched for your favorite sports team in the past, Google can show you Now cards about upcoming game times or scores.

 When Web & App Activity is on, Google saves information like:

-- Searches you've done on Google products like Search and Maps
+- Searches and other things you do on Google products and services, like Search and Maps

-- Whether you searched from a browser or an app
+- Your connection information, including location, language, and whether you use a browser or an app

-- Your interactions with search results, including which results you click
+- Your interactions with products, including which results you click

 - Ads you respond to by clicking the ad itself or buying something on the advertiser’s site

 - Your IP address

 - Results that are returned, including results from information on your device (like recent apps or contact names you searched for) and search results from other Google products

 How the information collected is used

 When you check the box next to "Include history from Chrome and other apps in your Web & App Activity," Google saves information like: